-Early skin-to-skin care (also called kangaroo care) is a natural process that involves placing a naked newborn chest down on the mother’s bare chest and covering the infant with blankets to keep it dry and warm.
-Ideally, skin-to-skin care starts immediately after birth or shortly after birth, with the baby remaining on the mom’s chest until at least the end of the first breastfeeding session (Moore, Anderson et al. 2012).
-Note: Laying a baby on top of mother’s gown or on top of a towel does NOT count as skin-to-skin.
+Early skin-to-skin care (also called kangaroo care) is a natural process that involves placing a naked newborn on the mother’s bare chest and covering the infant with blankets to keep it dry and warm.
+Ideally, skin-to-skin care starts immediately after birth or shortly after birth, with the baby remaining on the mother’s chest until at least the end of the first breastfeeding session (Moore et al. 2012).
+Note: Laying a baby on top of mother’s gown or on top of a towel does not count as skin-to-skin.

 Skin-to-skin care can start at different times.
-There are 3 main types of early skin-to-skin care for healthy term infants:
+In research studies, there are 3 main types of early skin-to-skin care for healthy term infants:

 - Birth or immediate skin-to-skin care starts during the first minute after birth

 - Very early skin-to-skin care begins 30-40 minutes post-birth

 - Early skin-to-skin is any skin-to-skin time that takes place during the first 24 hours.

 As we will describe in this article, skin-to-skin care after a Cesarean has many benefits for mothers and babies.
 However, mothers recovering from a Cesarean can’t do skin-to-skin if they are routinely separated from their babies.
 In order to do skin-to-skin, mothers and newborns must stay together—a process known as “couplet care.”
 Why don’t more people receive couplet care?
 Is it possible for hospitals to make the switch from routine separation to routine couplet care after a Cesarean?
 Keep reading to find out.

 What is the history of mother-infant separation after birth?